 About Me

 Hi, my name is Eric Todd.
-I'm a third-year PhD student at Northeastern University advised by Professor David Bau.
-Prior to beginning my PhD, I studied Applied and Computational Mathematics at Brigham Young University (BYU).
+I'm a fourth-year PhD student at Northeastern University advised by Professor David Bau.
+Prior to beginning my PhD, I studied Applied and Computational Mathematics (ACME) at Brigham Young University (BYU).

-I'm interested in understanding the learned structure of large neural networks, and how their internal representations enable their impressive generalization capabilities.
+I'm interested in understanding learned structure inside of large neural networks, and how their internal representations enable their impressive generalization capabilities.

 News